Tyson Veidt: Bluffton

+Toledo

 Following his head coaching stint at Bluffton, Veidt coaching linebackers as well as serving as the recruiting coordinator at Toledo.
 At UT in 2014, he coaching first team All-MAC and future NFL linebacker Junior Sylvestre.

+Iowa State

 In January 2016 when Matt Campbell at Iowa State Veidt followed him to serve in as the assistant head coach in addition to coaching linebackers again.
 One of Veidt’s biggest accomplishments is transforming Joel Lanning into a First-Team All-American linebacker.
 Lanning, who hadn’t played linebacker since eighth grade, was a quarterback in his first four seasons as a Cyclone before switching over to linebacker in his final season.
 Veidt was a nominee for the Broyles Award and was named the Linebackers Coach of the Year by FootballScoop in 2017.
 He has coach two All-American Linebackers in Joel Lanning (2017) and Mike Rose (2020).